 - How does Title I support students?

 Title I Schools set annual goals for school improvement, measure student progress using Tennessee State Standards, and provide programs and services beyond what the district usually provides.
-Such as:-
+Such as:

 - Providing supplemental academic programs and resources